devdotnetorg/vscode-extension-dotnet-fastiot/README.md

-# Extension for Visual Studio Code - FastIoT
+# .NET FastIoT Visual Studio Code Extension

-Extension for Visual Studio Code to automate the deployment of .NET applications to embedded devices
+Extension for Visual Studio Code for configuring Remote Debugging of a .NET Application for Embedded Linux Devices

-Coming soon!